revaturelabs/201005-reston-bigdata/docs/tech/architecture/Readme.md

 ## Overview

-This directory holds resources about the Kubernetes/Docker architecture and AWS.
+This directory holds resources about the Kubernetes/Docker architecture.

 ## Resources